davidbroska/Computational-Political-Science/README.md

 ### Session 5

+**Machine learning for texts: Classification II**

+Building on our knowledge about classification methods, we will discuss ways to evaluate the performance of classifiers.
+In particular, we look at precision, recall, accuracy, and F1.

+We will also introduce regularization for quantitative text analysis, particularly Lasso and Ridge regression.

+The computer exercise is about classifying names using Naive Bayes and Lasso regression.

+------------------------------------------------------------------------

+### Session 6

-**Supervised scaling models for texts**
+**Supervised and unsupervised scaling models for texts**

 In this session, we will build upon the Naive Bayes classifier and introduce the Wordscores method of Laver, Benoit, and Garry (2003) for scaling latent characteristics.

+We will also discuss unsupervised methods based on parametric (Wordfish) and non-parametric approaches (Correspondence analysis).

-During the computer exercise, we will use the Wordscores method to place political texts on an ideological scale.
+During the computer exercise, we scaling methods from the quanteda package to place political texts on an ideological scale.

 *Reading:*

 -   Laver, Michael, Kenneth Benoit, and John Garry.
 2003.
 "Extracting Policy Positions from Political Texts Using Words as Data." *American Political Science Review* 97 (2): 21.

-------------------------------------------------------------------------

-### Session 6

-**Unsupervised scaling models for texts**

-Building on the previous session on text scaling, we will discuss unsupervised methods based on parametric (Wordfish) and non-parametric approaches (Correspondence analysis).

-*Reading:*

 -   Lowe, Will, and Kenneth Benoit.
 2013.
 "Validating Estimates of Latent Traits from Textual Data Using Human Judgment as a Benchmark." *Political Analysis* 21 (3): 298–313. <https://doi.org/10.1093/pan/mpt002>.

 #### Summative assignment 2